an-sh/chat-service/README.md

 process.on('SIGINT', chatService.close().finally(() => process.exit()));
 ```

 Server is now running on port `8000`, using memory state.
-Now adding a
+Adding a
-room, that has an `admin` login as owner.
+room with `admin` user as an owner.

 ```javascript
 chatService.addRoom('default', { owner : 'admin' });
 ```

-On a client.
-To send a command use `emit` method, the result (or an
+On a client just a `socket.io-client` implementation is required.
+To
+send a command use `emit` method, the result (or an error) will be
-error) will be returned in socket.io ack callback.
-To listen to server
+returned in socket.io ack callback.
+To listen to server messages use
-messages use `on` method.
+`on` method.

 ```javascript
 let io = require('socket.io-client');